Pharmacy Museum of the University of Basel: History

-»Zum Vorderen Sessel«, the building that houses the museum, is located in the historic centre of Basel, half way between the market square and St Peter's Church.
+»Zum Vorderen Sessel«, the building that houses the museum, is located in the historic centre of Basel, halfway between the market square and St Peter's Church.
 First mentioned in 1316 as the »Unter Krämern« bathhouse, it is rich in history.
 From 1480, the renowned printer Johannes Amerbach lived there; he was the ancestor of the famous academic Amerbach family.
 In 1507, the house was acquired by Johannes Frobenius, probably the most famous printer of his day.
 Erasmus von Rotterdam lived and worked there from 1514 to 1516 as Froben's guest.

 The printers were joined by famous illustrators such as Hans Holbein the Younger and his brother Ambrosius, and the engraver Urs Graf.
 In 1526 and 1527, the famous physician and alchemist Theophrastus von Hohenheim, who styled himself Paracelsus, worked there; he had just moved to Basel and was Froben's family doctor.

 »Zum Sessel« House has hosted the Pharmacy Museum of the University of Basel since 1925.
 The aim of the museum is to explain the scientific, art historical and ethnological aspects of the history of pharmacy.